helmedeiros/blog/content/en/posts/2025-06-13-okra-framework-leadership-presentation.md

 ## Implementation Insights from the Leadership Presentation

-Presenting OKRA to leadership required distilling two years of iterative development into actionable insights.
+Presenting OKRA to leadership required distilling two years of framework creation and iterative development into actionable insights.
 The most important message was that OKRA works because it solves fundamental problems in how teams translate strategy into action.

 The first key insight is that strategy communication improves dramatically when it becomes collaborative rather than broadcast.
 Traditional strategy cascading assumes that clarity emerges from detailed documentation and persuasive presentations.
 OKRA demonstrates that clarity actually emerges from collaborative sense-making where teams contribute their expertise to strategic problem-solving.